Catherine D. Purcell, Presiding Judge, San Francisco

-Also, it can temporarily remove lawyers from the practice of law when they are deemed to pose a substantial threat of harm to clients or the public.
+The State Bar Court also can temporarily remove lawyers from practice when they are deemed to pose a substantial threat of harm to clients or the public.

 Lawyers may seek review of State Bar Court decisions in the California Supreme Court.

 The State Bar Court conducts hearings and makes decisions and formal recommendations on disciplinary matters.

 Since 1989, the court has used full-time judges appointed by the California Supreme Court, legislature and governor.
 The court is divided into two departments — a Hearing Department and a Review Department, headed by a presiding judge.

 State Bar Court Hearing Judges hear and make recommendations to the Supreme Court about: